-As a MiFID investment firm, MCF is regulated by both the ACPR and the AMF.
-It is required to comply with French legislation and regulatory requirements set out by the ACPR and AMF in the form of codes, regulations and guidance issued from time to time (collectively, the "French Rules"), as applicable.
+Macquarie Capital France Société Anonyme ("MCF") and the French branch of Macquarie Bank Europe Designated Activity Company ("MBE DAC") are regulated by both the ACPR and the AMF.
+They are required to comply with French legislation and regulatory requirements set out by the ACPR and AMF in the form of codes, regulations and guidance issued from time to time (collectively, the "French Rules"), as applicable.
 The French Rules include, among others, requirements as to capital adequacy, liquidity adequacy, systems and controls, corporate governance, market conduct, financial crime, conduct of business and the treatment of customers.